Full Coverage Motorcycle Insurance or Liability Motorcycle Insurance | What’s the difference?

 Basically, collision insurance pays for the repair or replacement of your bike after being involved in an accident with a car, motorcycle, or any other object.
 Any damage to your motorcycle gets compensated through this insurance policy.

-Therefore, if your bike hits a stationary object like a tree or a fence, your collision insurance cover should compensate you for any repairs or replacement needed.
+Therefore, if your bike hits a stationary object like a tree or a fence, your collision insurance cover should compensate you for any repairs or replacements needed.

-However, it’s important to note that there are situations where collision insurance does not cover you including:
+However, it is important to note that there are situations where collision insurance does not cover you including:

 (1) any damage to your motorcycle that does not have a relation to riding.
 For example, in cases of theft or vandalism

 (2) damage to another person’s motorcycle or vehicle